faidfaisal/faidfaisal.github.io/index.md

 ## Research Interests

-- **Machine Learning × Hardware:** Designing hardware and software co-optimized solutions to efficiently accelerate machine learning workloads on CPUs, GPUs, FPGAs, and custom accelerators.
+- **Machine Learning × Hardware:** Designing hardware and software co-optimized solutions to accelerate ML workloads on CPUs, GPUs, FPGAs, and custom accelerators.

-- **Computer Architecture:** Investigating how architectural choices in processors, memory hierarchies, and interconnects impact the performance, efficiency, and scalability of modern ML workloads.
+- **Computer Architecture:** Investigating how architectural choices in processors, memory hierarchies, and interconnects impact the performance and efficiency of modern ML workloads.

 - **Compiler and Systems Design:** Exploring compiler optimizations, scheduling techniques, and system-level strategies to bridge the gap between ML algorithms and hardware for maximal performance.

-- **ML-Driven System Optimization:** Applying machine learning to optimize system performance, enhance automation, and enable intelligent, data-driven decision-making across computing platforms.
+- **ML-Driven Systems:** Leveraging machine learning techniques to improve system-level decision-making, automation, and overall performance efficiency.
 -
 ## News